zelix-lang/Zelix/SECURITY.md

    - A vulnerability that requires the attacker to have physical access to the machine.
    - A vulnerability that requires the attacker to be a privileged user.
    - A vulnerability that requires the attacker to disable security features.
-   - A vulnerability that only occurs if the attacker modifies Fluent's source code (i.e., self-inflicted security risk).
+   - A vulnerability that only occurs if the attacker modifies Zelix's source code (i.e., self-inflicted security risk).

 7. **How long can it take for my message to get a response?**
    - It can take up to 48 hours for your message to get a response.